ilios/user-guide/reports/subject_reports.md

 ## Report Matrix

 See the image below for the current report matrix showing the combinations available for selection.
+The top-level options and second level options shown higher up on this page demonstrate only one example of how the options interact with each other and how the matrix below can be used as reference.

 ![report selection options](../images/reports/report_options.png)